JosephWoodall/turbo-barnacle/src/data_science_accelerator_example/python/README.md

 - What were your offline evaluation methods?
 Pertubation tests/invariance tests/discretional expectation tests/model calibration/confidence measurement/slice-based evaluation?

 ### DEPLOY MODELS
-[Use this space to explain where the best model will be deployed.
+Use this space to explain where the best model will be deployed.
 Will it be a web service/api call?
 Will it be a batch prediction model living in the backend?
 Will it be an embedded model in an edge device?
-List this here]
+List this here.
+- Who are the end users?
+Are you deploying to business users, who only need plots?
+Are you deploying and keeping your models up and running for millions of users a day?
+- Here are some myths on model deployment:
+    - You can only deploy one or two ML models at a time (you can actually deploy...a lot...)
+    - If we don't do anything, model performance remains the same (nope, models age like warm milk)
+    - You wont need to update your models as much (ask yourself, "how often am I reasonably able to update my models?")
+    - Most ML Engineers dont need to worry about Scale (um, yes they should)
+- Will you be deploying your model for Batch Prediction, Online Prediction, and/or to Edge Devices?
+What about a web browser?
+    - Batch prediction, which only uses batch features.
+    - Online prediction, which uses only batch features (e.g. precomputed embeddings).
+    - Online prediction, which uses both batch features and streaming features (also known as streaming prediction).
+    - Edge prediction, which is where computation is done on the edge on individual devices, where no internet connections are required, and network latency is not a concern.
+    - Browser prediction, which is an online prediction technique for running predictions in browser using WebAssembly.
+- How are you decreasing the latency for online predictions?
+Model Compression?
+Low-Rank Factorization?
+Knowledge Distillation?
+Pruning?
+Quantization?
+- How are you optimizing your model?
+Vectorization?
+Parallelization?
+Loop tiling?
+Operation Fusion?
+ML Techniques like autoTVM?

 ### MONITOR AND MAINTAIN MODELS
 [Use this space to explain how the deployed model's performance is being monitored over time and how it will be re-trained as necessary to ensure it continues to produce accurate/quality predictions]